 The Raptor Center features both indoor and outdoor exhibits, and knowledgeable guides are on hand to answer any questions you may have.

 Be sure to watch one of the live presentations offered inside.
 During my visit, I was able to meet and learn about one of the Raptors-in-Residence.
 Karma, a Swainson’s hawk (pictured below) was rescued on the side of the road after she was hit by a car.
-She sustained a fractured a bone in her wing, and most of her wingtip had to be amputated, leaving her unable to fly more than 20 feet.
+She sustained a fractured bone in her wing, and most of her wingtip had to be amputated, leaving her unable to fly more than 20 feet.

-Another indoor resident is Tito (also pictured below), a teensy Northern Saw-whet owl who was injured and attacked by ravens.
+Another indoor resident is Tito (also pictured below), a teensy Northern Saw-whet owl who was attacked by ravens.
 His right eye is deflated, leaving him partially blind.
 As he can’t hunt or defend himself, he lives indoors at the center at the reception desk.
 Make sure you say hello to little Tito as you’re checking in!

 Also inside is the Bald Eagle Flight Training Center, which has been designed to mimic the birds’ natural habitat with perches at various heights, flowing water, and plenty of space for eagles recovering from injury to practice their flight skills.